Metric-Void/South-Asia-Language_study/langs/hindu.rst

 .. contents::
     :local:

 Hindi is the most common language in India, as shown in `Languages of India`_.
 It is also referred to as "Language of India".
-Despite that fact, it is not the national language of India - being strongly opposed by the people that does not speak Hindu, the Indian constitution did not list any language as national language.
+Despite that fact, it is not the national language of India - being strongly opposed by the people that do not speak Hindu, the Indian constitution did not list any language as the national language.
 It is also spoken in other countries, like Fiji.
 However, there is an ongoing plan of promoting the progressive use of Hindu, and reducing the use of English in official purposes.
 Yet due to opposing opinions, no restriction is imposed on using English. :cite:`india-con`

 Dialects :cite:`masica1993indo`
 -------------------------------
 There exist regional languages of the Hindi area, or "Hindi dialects".
 Some of them are closely related to standard Hindi, some more distant.
-Vernucular Hindi could be roughly classified as *Eastern Hindi* and *Western Hindi*. *Western Hindi* consists of *Braj*, *Kannauji* and *Bangaru*, while *Eastern Hindi* consists of *Awadhi*, *Bagheli*, and *Chhattisgarhi*.
+Vernacular Hindi could be roughly classified as *Eastern Hindi* and *Western Hindi*. *Western Hindi* consists of *Braj*, *Kannauji* and *Bangaru*, while *Eastern Hindi* consists of *Awadhi*, *Bagheli*, and *Chhattisgarhi*.
 Here's a list of regions these languages are spoken:

 **Western Hindi**: